ouspg/CryptoCourse/Week1Exercises/README.md

 weak PRNG that will fool any statistical test e.g. dieharder, therefore it cannot be fully trusted as measurement of security.*

 > Include all commands and possible source code(s) in your report.
 Answer the questions and clarify your findings.

+> To acquire full points from this task, you are expected to deeply reflect on things; are we even able to review this task equally, since there is randomness included?
+Note also, that we are analysing files instead of generators.